johnno1962/injectionforxcode/README.md

 __InjectionPluginLite__ is a beta of a complete standalone rewrite of the Injection plugin removing all dead code from the long and winding road injection has taken to get to this point.
 This version works slightly differently automating less to support a wider range of workspaces.
-To use, select the project's main.m and select "Injection/Patch Project main.m" from the product menu.
+To use, select text in the project's main.m and select "Injection/Patch Project main.m" from the product menu.
 To use tunable parameters, select the projects .pch file and select "Injection/Patch project .pch" to make the interface to injection available to all sources.
 This version knows nothing about project files and